Mixed Ability Squash 57

 - use the England Squash App to record players.

-If your club is based in Lancashire, Cheshire, Merseyside, Cumbria or Yorkshire, express your interest in the pilot and fill in our form before 31 October.
+Express your interest in the pilot and fill in our form before Monday 9 May 2022.
 After the deadline, we’ll follow up with a call to discuss the requirements and your involvement in the pilot.

-To find out more about introducing mixed ability sport at your club/venue, join the free IMAS workshop on 20 October.
+To find out more about introducing mixed ability sport at your club/venue, join the free IMAS workshop.
 In this one-hour workshop, find out how to welcome a greater diversity of people, increase membership and become more sustainable.